microsoft/health-architectures/Postman/README.md

 21. Copy the secret **Value** and securely store it somewhere (you will need this when you configure your Postman environment).
 <img src="./docs/images/Screenshot_2022-02-15_142159_edit2.png" height="328">

-For more information on registering client applications in AAD, please review the [Service Client](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/register-service-azure-ad-client-app) and [Confidential Client](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/register-confidential-azure-ad-client-app) documentation for Azure API for FHIR.
+For more information on registering client applications in AAD, please review the [Service Client](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/register-service-azure-ad-client-app) and [Confidential Client](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/register-confidential-azure-ad-client-app) documentation for FHIR service.

 ## Step 2 - Assign Azure RBAC roles for Postman

-1. In Azure Portal, go to **Home** -> **Resource groups** and find the resource group containing your Azure API for FHIR instance.
-When in the resource group **Overview**, click on your Azure API for FHIR app name in the list.
+1. In Azure Portal, go to **Home** -> **Resource groups** and find the resource group containing your FHIR service instance.
+When in the resource group **Overview**, click on your FHIR service app name in the list.
 <img src="./docs/images/Screenshot_2022-02-15_142434_edit2.png" height="328">

 2. Go to the **Access Control (IAM)** blade.
 Click on the **Roles** tab.